IBM-Cloud/appid-samples/cloning-instance-with-rest/README.md

 	</tr>
 	<tr>
 		<td><i>source_region</i></td>
-		<td>The region that the instance of App ID that you want to clone is located in.</td>
+		<td>The region that the instance of App ID that you want to clone is located in.
+If not provided, the default is US-South.</td>
 	</tr>
 	<tr>
 		<td><i>target_region</i></td>
-		<td>The region that the instance of App ID that you want to copy the configuration to is located in.</td>
+		<td>The region that the instance of App ID that you want to copy the configuration to is located in.
+If not provided, it will default to the source region.</td>
 	</tr>
 </table>